Architect-HA/Humai-Accord/IMPLEMENTATION_EXAMPLES.md

 ## 2. Organizational AI Governance

-**Context**: A company using AI systems for hiring, performance evaluation, resource allocation, and internal decision support.
+**Context**: A company or institution using multiple AI systems for decision support, hiring, resource allocation, and internal operations.

 **Application of the Framework**:
 - The **Humai Accord** supports designing these systems to reduce organizational entropy (waste, bias, and unnecessary conflict) while maintaining decentralized oversight.
-- The **Declaration of Cognitive Liberty** requires strong protections against using employee data for manipulation or punishment.
+- The **Declaration of Cognitive Liberty** requires strong protections against using employee or user data for manipulation or punishment.

 **Example Implementation**:
-- Establish an internal review process that evaluates new AI tools against both documents before deployment.
+- Create an internal review process that evaluates new AI tools against both documents before deployment.
 - Implement regular “harmony audits” to assess whether AI systems are increasing or decreasing overall organizational friction and fairness.
 - Give individuals the right to opt out of AI-driven evaluations without negative consequences.
 - Ensure that any AI-influenced decisions affecting people are explainable and contestable.